An overview of assistive technology

 What we won’t fund

-We can’t fund assistive technology that is:
+We can’t fund assistive technology that’s:

 • not related to your disability